siisltd/Curiosity.Migrations/docs/features/script_migration/batches.md

-# Batches
+# Script Migration Batches

-Script migrations in Curiosity.Migrations can be divided into batches to provide more granular control over SQL script execution.
+Script migrations in `Curiosity.Migrations` can be divided into batches to provide more granular control over SQL script execution.
 Batches are particularly useful in the following scenarios:

 - **Complex Migrations**: When you need to execute multiple SQL operations in a specific order within a single migration.
 - **Readability**: To improve script readability by organizing related SQL statements into logical groups.